agama-project/agama/doc/research/software-conflicts.md

     #details
 ~~~

 A list of solutions can be passed to `#applySolutions` method in order to fix the reported problems.
-The list of solutions is built by selecting a solution from each problem.
+The list of solutions is built by selecting a solution from the problems.
 Then the solver (`#resolvePool`) can be called again.
+Note that `applySolutions` does not require a solution for all the problems.
+Sometimes a problem is gone as consequence of solving another problem.

 ~~~
 zypp::ProblemSolutionList solutions;